 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-This week, we feature an exquisite portrait of the holy family painted by a Frenchman in Italy.
-Simon Vouet's The Holy Family with the Infant Saint John the Baptist is currently on view at the Legion of Honor.
+This week, we feature an iconic photograph by renowned Bay Area photographer Imogen Cunningham.
+Magnolia Blossom is currently not on view, so take some time to stop and smell the flowers (virtually)!

 FRAME|WORK is a weekly blog series that highlights an artwork in the Museums' permanent collections.
-Today, in honor of Jacob Lawrence's birthday, we feature his compelling masterwork Migration, currently on display at the de Young.
+This week, we feature a unique sculpture that unites art and science.
+Cornelia Parker's striking Anti-Mass is currently on view at the de Young.

 Cornelia Parker (English, b.
 1956).
 Anti-Mass, 2005.
 Charcoal and wire.
 Museum purchase, Friends of New Art and the American Art Trust Fund in honor of Harry S. Parker III and Stephen A. Nash.
 2006.2

 Hispanic Heritage Month is celebrated every September 15 through October 15.
 California's identity is deeply rooted in Hispanic culture, and its influence can be felt throughout the streets of San Francisco and throughout the Fine Arts Museums.
 Here at the de Young, the Art of the Americas and the American Art department boast significant artworks by artists of Hispanic descent .
 We hope that you enjoy this self-guided tour of the artwork created by this incredibly rich and diverse cultural group.